flaab/pz-django-blog/README.md

 # A wordpress alternative for Django Sites

-A bootstrapped and complete blog engine that blends into django-admin and works right out of the box.
+A bootstrapped and complete blog engine that blends into django-admin and works as desired right out of the box.

 ![PZ-Django-Blog](https://www.dropbox.com/s/sqoj5n950ei4kv3/pz-django-blog.png?raw=1)